-- The MPO releases the draft UPWP for a 21-day public comment period. - MPO staff conducts outreach to hear feedback from the public on the UPWP. - The MPO submits the TIP to the federal agencies for review and approval. - July - The MPO board endorses the final UPWP at the end of the public comment period after reviewing and considering all feedback. - August - The MPO submits the UPWP to the federal agencies for review and approval. - October - The approved documents go into effect after the beginning of the federal fiscal year on October 1.
+- The MPO releases the draft UPWP for a 21-day public comment period. - MPO staff engages the public to gather feedback on the UPWP. - The MPO submits the TIP to the federal agencies for review and approval. - July - The MPO board endorses the final UPWP at the end of the public comment period after reviewing and considering all feedback. - August - The MPO submits the UPWP to the federal agencies for review and approval. - October - The approved documents go into effect after the beginning of the federal fiscal year on October 1.